IELTS Vocabulary V (Part 1)

 variation n.
 Modification.

 variegate v.
-To mark with different shades or colors.
+To mark with different shades or colours.

 vassal n.
 A slave or bondman.

 vegetarian n.
 One who believes in the theory that man's food should be exclusively vegetable.